S-Osman4/CodeAlpha_Frontend_Internship/README.md

 - `src`: Contains the source code for the project.
 - `assets`: Includes any additional assets such as images or stylesheets.
+- `demo` : Contains an image of the project in full screen.

 ## Getting Started